seregazhuk/seregazhuk.github.io_old/_posts/2016-05-10-translations-start.md

 - It's some kind of learing.
 When you translate an article, you read it very attentively, even several times.
 - Help other people to read articles they want.

-After two days I've already translated 5 articles about desing patterns and Laravel.
-Here is my
-<a target="_blank" href="https://getnative.me/user/5521">Native profile<a/>.
+After three days I've already translated all articles in the series of desing patterns and several articels about Laravel.
+Here is my <a target="_blank" href="https://getnative.me/user/5521">Native profile<a/>.